karolfaltyn/weather/README.md

 To view the website online, visit [https://karolfaltyn.github.io/weather/](https://karolfaltyn.github.io/weather/).

+### Prerequisites

+1. OpenWeather API Key:

+    -   Obtain an API key from OpenWeather by signing up for a free account.

+ ### Installation

 Follow these steps to set up the Weather App on your local machine:

 1. Clone the repository to your local machine: